Climbing The Pass Of Hmong Ngo

 We start the 1st day by tackling a remarkable, dense bamboo jungle, acting as a natural frontier between Karen country and Hmong country.
 While the former live in the valley, the latter live in the high country.
 It seems Hmong people were quieter at the foothills of the summits to grow different varieties of crops.

+The final part to the summit is very steep but it’s worth it.
 At the top we are surrounded by an ocean of greenery.
 The view all around is imposing, far and wide.
-We observe precisely the next mountains of the TGR1 footpath.
-In the foreground the green hills pave the way to Chiang Dao, highest mountain range of Thailand that appears clearly in the back.
-We will stay here for dinner and the overnight.
+We observe precisely the next mountains of the TMT01 footpath further north.
+In the foreground the green hills pave the way to Chiang Dao, the highest mountain range of Thailand that appears clearly in the back.
+We will stay at the top for dinner and the overnight.
 Filled with a delightful setting and a great meal, we will spend a night the head in the stars.

 In the morning of the 2nd day, we will enjoy again the scenery while having breakfast.
 Fortunately this setting will accompany us a few kilometers further on the dirt road we take down.
 When we plunge suddenly in the tropical forest, it’s a charming and wild trail that leads us to the village of Kio Bua Ha.
 We will stop there for lunch on a bamboo platform overlooking the small village.